 The two best of these three will be used for making the course grade

 (you may choose to do only one out of the two exams if you wish).

-Exercises given latest on Thursdays, notification by e-mail, to be returned following Wednesday before 12.00 Finnish time.
+Exercises given latest on Fridays, notification by e-mail, to be returned following Thursday before 12.00 Finnish time.